The Four Seasons, Op. 8 - Spring

-Based on a design by Beth Couet, the garden was laid out, grading done and concrete was poured.
+Based on a professional design, the garden was laid out, grading done and concrete was poured.
 So many details were considered while designing this amazing space.
 Even the concrete was dyed a subtle mauve to be easy on elderly eyes.

 - the garden needs to be close to the building so that it is visible from inside.

 - It needs to provide features that stimulate memories and lets residents become engaged in meaningful outdoor activities such as tending raised vegetable beds, filling birdfeeders, sweeping , and harvesting to name a few.

 - The view should face away from roads and parking lots.

 - There should be an area of shade in the garden as elderly individuals can overheat very quickly.